bennyyyy-x/benny-ryan-face-rec/ReadMe.md

 ## Why This Project?

 Me, Benny, and my cousin, Ryan, looks extremely similar with each other, especially our faces at a young age.
-Sometime when I am using Iphone's Photo Album app, I can find my photos identified as him, and vice versa.
+Sometime when I am using IPhone's Photo Album app, I can find my photos identified as him, and vice versa.
 I realized, maybe I could do better than that.
 Therefore, I trained a model that can recognize our faces, and built a simple web interface to test it.

 ## Installation